ewsdocker/debian-eclipse-php/README.md

 ____

 **NOTE**
-**ewsdocker/debian-eclipse-php** is designed to be used on a Linux system configured to support **Docker** _user namespace_s.
-Refer to [ewsdocker Containers and Docker User Namespaces](https://github.com/ewsdocker/ewsdocker.github.io/wiki/UserNS-Overview) for an overview and additional information.
+**ewsdocker/debian-eclipse-php** is designed to be used on a Linux system configured to support **Docker user namespaces** .
+Refer to [ewsdocker Containers and Docker User Namespaces](https://github.com/ewsdocker/ewsdocker.github.io/wiki/UserNS-Overview) for an overview and information on running **ewsdocker/debian-eclipse-php** on a system not configured for **Docker user namespaces**.
 ____

 **ewsdocker/debian-eclipse-php Wiki**